 The Corporation remains committed to positioning itself as a leader in infrastructure management by maximizing the service life of its assets and through an asset management approach inspired by the best practices in the field and modelled on the ISO 55000 standard.
-To this end, JCCBI has developed a three-year strategic asset management plan.
+To this end, JCCBI has developed a three-year strategic asset management plan, whose progress is currently estimated at 30%.